Ceremony

-Church and civil (secular) ceremonies
+Religious and civil (secular) ceremonies

 According to Dally Messenger and Alain de Botton, in most Western countries the values and ideals articulated in both church and civil ceremonies are generally similar.
 The difference is in what Messenger calls the "supernatural infrastructure" or de Botton the "implausible supernatural element".

-Most churches and religions claim some extra advantage conferred by the deity e.g. Roman Catholics believe that through the words of consecration in the mass ceremony, God himself becomes actually present on the altar.
+Most religions claim some extra advantage conferred by the deity, e.g., Roman Catholics believe that through the words of consecration in the mass ceremony, God himself becomes actually present on the altar.

-Both church and civil ceremonies share the powerful psychological, social and cultural influences which all ceremony seeks to attain.
-Obviously, the style of music played, words used, other components and the structure vary.
+Both religious and civil ceremonies share the powerful psychological, social and cultural influences which all ceremony seeks to attain.
+The style of music played, words used, other components and the structure vary.

 Shared traditions

-As Edward Schillebeeckx writes about the marriage ceremony, there are a surprising number of ancient traditional elements in both church and civil ceremonies in the western world.
-Key ceremonies date from the pre-Christian Roman and Greek times and their practices have continued through the centuries.
-For example, from pre-Christian Roman times in the marriage ceremony, we inherit best men and bridesmaids, processions, signing of the contract, exchange of rings and even the wedding cake.
+As Edward Schillebeeckx writes about the marriage ceremony, there are a number of ancient traditional elements in both church and civil ceremonies in the western world.
+Key ceremonies date from the pre-Christian Roman and Greek times, and their practices have continued through the centuries.
+For example, from pre-Christian Roman times in the marriage ceremony, we inherit best men and bridesmaids, processions, signing of the contract, exchange of rings and the wedding cake.

 Sharing non-supernatural content

-Writer and philosopher Alain De Botton maintains atheists should appropriate many of the useful insights, artistic treasures and symbolism inspired by religion.
+Writer and philosopher de Botton maintains atheists should appropriate many of the useful insights, artistic treasures and symbolism inspired by religion.
 He argues that the secular world can also learn from the religions the importance of community and continuity.
 Messenger agrees, and points out that the success of civil celebrants in Australia has been partly due to their espousing of these principles, both in theory and practice, since 1973.

 History of secular ceremony

-The main impetus to the development of quality civil ceremonies in the Western world was the foresight of the Australian statesman, Senator and High Court Judge, Lionel Murphy.
-In 1973 in Australia the civil celebrant program entrusted appropriately selected individuals to provide non-church people with ceremonies of substance and dignity.
-This initiative to a great extent has now been followed by New Zealand, Canada, the United Kingdom and some states of the US.
+The main impetus to the development of quality civil ceremonies in the Western world was the foresight of the Australian statesman, senator and High court judge Lionel Murphy.
+In 1973, Australia's civil celebrant program entrusted carefully selected individuals with the responsibility of providing non-church people with ceremonies of substance and dignity.
+This initiative to a great extent has now been largely adopted by New Zealand, Canada, the United Kingdom and some states of the US.

 Purpose of secular ceremony

-According to Dally Messenger III secular ceremonies are “roadmap” influences which lead to an acceptable, ethical and dignified life.
+According to Dally Messenger III secular ceremonies are "roadmap" influences which lead to an acceptable, ethical and dignified life.

-Ceremonies contribute to the unseen ingredients of psychological stability, a sense of identity, reassurances of life's purposes, and the personal sense of self worth.

-The mysterious cultural power of quality ceremonies lead our society along an honourable and ethical path.

-Lionel Murphy considered that personal genuine ceremonies were central to a civilised, stable and happy society.
-Here he echoed the conviction of the renowned mythologist Joseph Campbell who had maintained the strongly asserted generality that the level of civilised behaviour in a society is directly linked to the practice of ceremonies and rites of passage.
+Ceremonies contribute to the unseen ingredients of psychological stability, a sense of identity, reassurances of life's purposes, and the personal sense of self-worth.
+Murphy considered that personal genuine ceremonies were central to a civilised, stable and happy society.
+Here he echoed the conviction of the mythologist Joseph Campbell who had maintained the strongly asserted generality that the level of civilised behaviour in a society is directly linked to the practice of ceremonies and rites of passage.